Don't Call a Plumber! Learn How to Fix Frequent Plumbing Issues Yourself

 Dripping Faucets

-Dripping faucets aren’t only annoying, but they also use up a large amount of water over the course of time.
-The most typical cause of leaky faucets is a worn-out washer or O-ring.
-To resolve this issue switch off water to your faucet.
-Then, remove the handle, and replace the worn-out washer or O-ring.
+Dripping faucets aren’t just frustrating, but they also consume a substantial volume of water during the course of time.
+The most typical cause of a dripping faucet is a worn washer, or an O-ring.
+To fix this issue shut off water to your faucet.
+Then, take out the handle, and replace the damaged washer or O-ring.

 Running Toilets